 On 19 August 2019, AVI Investment Services effected a distribution in specie of these shares to the Company, in its capacity as the holding company of AVI Investment Services.
-In addition, the Company waived the debt owing by AVI Investment Services.
+In addition, the Company waived the debt owing by AVI Investment Services of R300,4 million which was included in operating profit.